 In short, Crete holidays have just about everything for everyone, while the locals have a well justified reputation for friendliness to foreigners.

-The most picturesque part of Rethymnon is the old Venetian harbour where scores of romantic, if pricey, tavernas tables line the quay and a Venetian lighthouse stands sentinel at the end of the long harbour wall.
+The most picturesque part of Rethymnon is the old Venetian harbour where romantic, if pricey, taverna tables line the quay and the Venetian lighthouse stands sentinel on the long harbour wall.

-The beaches are all firm sand - a small harbour beach; the popular 'middle beach' with a taverna; and the hotel beach to the west.
+A trio of beaches are all firm sand - a small harbour beach; the popular 'middle beach' with a taverna; and the hotel beach to the west.
 All three are protected by stone breakwaters making swimming safe even when there's a strong northerly wind.

 A dozen or so tavernas, a few pleasant bars, two decent mini-markets, a bakery, newsagents and a welcome absence of tacky souvenir shops, makes for an extremely pleasant small resort with lots of character.

 There's regular bus services to Rethymno and Iraklion and 'little road train' from Panormos offers a choice of two morning trips way way inland into the Cretan countryside.

 Three rivers run into the sea at Georgioupolis which lies about 21km west of Rethymnon and 39km east of Chania, and flat sand stretches east from the village for almost 7km.